AneezHussain/NPMxAuthentikxCloudflare/README.md

 - 🔐 SSL enablement for added security

 ---

-## 📝 Nginx Authentik Config Injection

-The script injects a **fully configured reverse proxy block** compatible with Authentik, including:

-- `proxy_buffers` and `proxy_buffer_size` tweaks
-- `auth_request` setup
-- Redirects for Authentik login
-- Outpost route support

----

-## 🌩️ Cloudflare Ingress Automation

-The script:

-- Fetches your current tunnel configuration
-- Injects a new ingress rule for the new domain
-- Cleans up unused/empty entries
-- Adds fallback route `http_status:404`

----

-## 🛡️ Authentik Setup

-- Creates a **Proxy Provider** with SSO support
-- Links the provider to a new **Application**
-- Sets token validity for 24 hours

----

 ## 📂 Example Use Case

 Let’s say you have an internal app on: